Füssen

 Beautiful River at Fussen

-The next morning we woke up to a lovely blue sky and no sign of the heavy clouds from previous weeks so we cycled the 20-minute journey into Füssen.
+The next morning, we woke up to a lovely blue sky and no sign of the heavy clouds from the previous week, so we cycled the 20-minute journey into Füssen.
 We so enjoyed the experience as the whole area is served by an extensive network of cycle paths, some of which run alongside the shores of the lake.

-The route was really breathtaking with the spectacular backdrop of the high mountain peaks, green forests, the castles and the Lakes.
-The colour of the water was blue-green and so clear you could see right through to the bottom, in fact, the colour almost looked fake.
-I have read that the water is so clean that you can drink it.
-Apparently, they have very strict regulations to keep it that clean.
+The route was truly breathtaking, with a spectacular backdrop of high mountain peaks, lush forests, castles, and lakes.
+The colour of the water was a blue-green, and so clear that you could see right through to the bottom; in fact, the colour almost looked fake.
+I have read that the water is so clean that it is safe to drink.
+They have stringent regulations to maintain that level of cleanliness.

 Fussen Old Town